EMCain/python-pool-scraper/README.md

 	* Key components:
 		-basic calendar layout styled to align columns side-by-side (thanks to Nic Hampton for CSS help with this) -each column and event div within the column is styled using a custom "style" attribute.
 This will allow for a Jinja template to autogenerate the heights and starting position of the event divs based on start and end times passed in via views.
+	* created Activities table and a sample view (need to debug that page though)

 Next Steps:
 	* create a test view using sample data that passes in the relevant data for an imaginary query.